erwannlenoach/erwannlenoach/README.md

 ### Hello World 🌍

-- 🌱 Ex-lawyer, I am a junior fullstack developer with the following tech stack : JS / React / React Native / Ruby / Ruby on Rails
+- 🌱 Ex-lawyer, I am a fullstack developer with the following tech stack : Node.JS / Python / React / SQL
-- 🔭 I am currently working on a web radio app for IOS and Android
-- 🤖 I would love to collaborate on LegalTech and FinTech projects
+- 🤖 I would love to collaborate on LegalTech and FinTech projects, folstering the innovation in the legal and finance field though computer and data science.
-- 🧊 I want to learn Three.JS to create awesome 3D web projects
-- 🙌 I stand for the values of open-mindedness, freedom and solidarity
-- 🏄 By the way, I am also addicted to surfing
+-
 ### Happy coding ❤️